cycle/docs/basic/crud.md

 $tr->run();
 ```

-Please note, ORM would not automatically trigger the delete operation for related entities and will rely
-on foreign key rules set in database.
+Please note, ORM would not automatically trigger the delete operation for related entities and will rely on foreign key rules set in the database.

 ## Persisting related Entities
-Persinting entity will also persist all related entities within it.
+Persisting entity will also persist all related entities within it.

 ```php
 $user = new User();